Menu Close

 We all judge each and every day of our lives.
 Common sense tells us this is so.

 People who use the stop judging line are trying to control the debate and stifle any opinion other than their own.
-If you agree with the person you are a wonderful person, but if you disagree with them you are judgmental.
+If you agree with the person you are wonderful, but if you disagree with them you are judgmental.

 I wish these don’t judge people would at least be honest when they open their mouths, post something on Facebook, write a blog post, etc. They need to preface each public pronouncement with: